-If you're not happy with the way in which your claim has been handled you just need to follow our normal complaints procedure.
+If you're not happy with how your claim has been handled, follow our normal complaints procedure.

 I've heard insurers have to pay a levy, what does this mean?

-In order to ensure that there is enough money available to pay all the flood claims in the Flood Re scheme, the insurance industry has to pay a levy (fee) to Flood Re.
-The amount of money each insurer has to pay depends on their market share.
+To make sure there’s enough money available to pay the flood claims in the Flood Re scheme, the insurance industry pays a levy (fee) to Flood Re.
+The amount of money each insurer pays depends on their market share.

-Yes, as long as you pay council tax however, commercially let properties paying business rates are not eligible.
+Yes, if you pay council tax.
+Commercially let properties paying business rates aren’t eligible.

-No, landlords who let properties to others and do not live there themselves cannot benefit from the scheme.
+No, landlords who let properties to others can’t use the scheme.

 My neighbour is insured with a different insurer and has not been put into the Flood Re scheme, why has my home been put in Flood Re?

-Each insurer uses their own data and methods of calculating insurance premiums and have a different view of the flood risk for your property.
-If one insurer believes the risk is low, they may be able to offer you an affordable premium without utilising the Flood Re scheme.
+Each insurer uses their own data to work out their insurance prices and has a different view of the flood risk for your property.
+If one insurer believes the risk is low, they could offer an affordable price without using the Flood Re scheme.

 Is it going to affect the value of my home?

-Being part of Flood Re shouldn't affect the value of your home.
-The fact your home is part of Flood Re is a reflection of an insurer's risk assessment.
-If you moved to a different insurer, their view might be different and they may offer you an affordable quote without utilising Flood Re.
+Being part of Flood Re shouldn't affect your home’s value.
+Your home is part of Flood Re because of your insurer's risk assessment.
+If you moved to a different insurer, their view might be different, and they could offer an affordable price without using Flood Re.

 Am I expected to do anything to reduce the flood risk?